-Identify legal requirements and land use restrictions applicable to the land use as appropriate and where relevant set internal performance criteria e.g. limitations on the amount of sediments in rivers or maintaining a specific area or habitat.
+Identify legal requirements and land use restrictions applicable to the land use as appropriate according to each national and local area and where relevant set internal performance criteria e.g. limitations on the amount of sediments in rivers or maintaining a specific area or habitat.

-5.2.3 Criteria for good practices to combat land degradation and desertification
+5.2.3 Guidelines for good practices to combat land degradation and desertification